 Thank you for your interest in how to be a responsible and safe vessel operator in the presence of marine wildlife.

-If you have witnessed an incident of concern, please call the DFO Incident Reporting Line at 1-800-465-4336.
+If you have witnessed an incident of concern, please contact the DFO Incident Reporting Line at 1-800-465-4336 /

 Marine Mammal Laws & Regulations